noamteyssier/qgpu/README.md

 ### Recognized Fields:

 * command
-  * command to use to start the job
+  * command to use to start the job (must be recognized by shell environment)
-  * if you are submitting a bash script use "bash"
+  * if you are submitting a bash script use `"bash"`
-  * if you are submitting a python script use "python"
+  * if you are submitting a python script use `"python"`
-  * can also pass multiple values : "bash <script>.sh"

 * args
   * optional configuration
   * list of arguments to provide to command

 * relative_path
   * Optional configuration
-  * the relative path from $HOME where you'd like the command to be run
+  * the relative path from `$HOME` where you'd like the command to be run
   * under the hood will `cd <path>`

 * env
   * Optional configuration
   * name of cuda environment to start for job
-  * takes priority over node envrionment if both are provided
+  * takes priority over node environment if both are provided

 * n_submission
   * Optional configuration